Frequently Asked Questions- Breastfeeding

 What are the instructor’s qualifications?

 I am Amy Vogelaar, a certified lactation educator and counselor and a former midwife and childbirth educator, certified infant massage instructor and licensed BabyCalm/ToddlerCalm teacher.
 I also have had the joyful experience of breastfeeding both of my own children, each without any formula and for over 2 years.
-I taught antenatal and breastfeeding classes in Bahrain some time ago, but since the scientific understanding of how breastfeeding works has advanced dramatically in recent years, I recently completed a 45-hour refresher course to become certified as a lactation educator and counselor l and a 90 hour course for lactation consultants, so I can provide the most current and evidence-based information available.
+I taught antenatal and breastfeeding classes in Bahrain some time ago, but since the scientific understanding of how breastfeeding works has advanced dramatically in recent years, I qualified as an International Board Certified Lactation Consultant in 2015 , so I can provide the most current and evidence-based information available.

 What if you are already taking an antenatal or hypnobirthing class?